vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/yAmunaH/Agama-prAmANyam_en.md

 Nor can the second alternative be adopted that the Tantras are invalid because they are accepted by people who are unqualified for certain Vedic rites, because that would entail the conclusion that all Vedic statements are invalid.
 For every man has some Vedic rites for which he is not qualified: the brahmin is not qualified for the Royal Consecration, the ksatriya not for the ritual drinking of soma.
 Consequently, this ground has an occasional application to the Vedic statements, which are accepted by qualified persons belonging to the three estates, and is therefore inconclusive.
 As to the illustration, the view that heaven is attained. by worshipping a caitya is not invalidated by its being accepted by heretics, but by the deficiency of its cause, 100

 119\.
 We have already said that Pancarâtra has been accepted by the Vedic, and among all orthodox pre-eminent, sages Bhṛgu, Bharadvāja, Dvaipāyaṇa etc. And in the present day we can also observe how exemplary persons of great learning, believing that these rites are most effective in attaining bliss, perform the rites of temple-building, erection of idols, prostration, circumambulation and particular festival ceremonies, just as they perform the agnihotra and other rituals enjoined directly by Scripture.
-And it is improper to maintain that their conduct has no foundation, for that would entail that such smärta rites as crepuscular worship, astaka etc., are similarly without foundation.
+And it is improper to maintain that their conduct has no foundation, for that would entail that such smārta rites as crepuscular worship, astaka etc., are similarly without foundation.
 It has been said that the conduct of exemplary people is authoritative,26 and also that even when they do not know the cause of their custom, they do know what is proper custom.
 120\.
 If the ground for the invalidity of Pañcaratra is that it is accepted by Bhagavatas, well, then the scriptural statements of the Ekayana Sakha and the Vājasaneyaka sakhas and the means of knowledge Perception, Inference etc., would also be invalid since the Bhagavatas accept those too!
-This same ground, moreover, namely that Paficarãtra is invalid because it is accepted by the Bhagavatas, suffers from two defects; it is both specially-occasional and unproved.249 Why is Pancaratra rendered invalid by their acceptance?
+This same ground, moreover, namely that Pancarãtra is invalid because it is accepted by the Bhagavatas, suffers from two defects; it is both specially-occasional and unproved.249 Why is Pancaratra rendered invalid by their acceptance?
 If it is because they do not belong to the three estates, then the Atharvanic statements whose content is accepted and observed by rathakaras, nisadas and other groups which do not belong to the three estates (Statements like "The rathakara must add fuel," "With

 101
 that he must sacrifice for the chief of the Nişādas,"""""